hopfenspace/MateBot/docs/source/config.rst

 allowed to vouch for more than one external user.
 External users must have an internal user (which is not necessarily a member with permissions to vote) that vouches for that external one.
-If noone vouches for an external, it is not allowed to perform certain operations like sending money or consuming goods.
+If no one vouches for an external, it is not allowed to perform certain operations like sending money or consuming goods.

 Database settings